 Unresolved conflict is time consuming and limits the productivity of everyone involved.
 Mediation is an essential skill for anyone who works in situations where they are responsible for helping others with interpersonal tension.
 When two people can’t resolve a conflict on their own, a third party may be needed to facilitate a conversation to help resolve the conflict.

-At checkout you will have the option to pay by credit card or to receive an invoice to be paid later.
+At the checkout, you will have the option to pay by credit card or cheque.
+If you choose the pay by cheque option, you will receive an invoice to be paid later.

 Register Early!
 Seating is limited.

 Children and unregistered guests are not permitted in the meeting rooms.

 The Early Registration rate is available for those participants who submit both their registration form and payment 3 weeks before the workshop.

 Participants will receive a spiral bound training manual and a certificate of completion.